Dr. Asha Rathina Pandi

 During her doctoral study, she was employed as a researcher at Massey University for a project funded by the Health Research Council which studied and developed information and communication technologies.
 She also has experience researching in kaupapa Māori contexts.
 Prior to commencing her doctorate, she was a manager in the healthcare sector.

 Her primary research interests include health communication, digital inequalities, critical and cultural studies, and Māori health.

 PhD in Creative Arts, Massey University

-Dr. Terri Te Tau has previously worked as a Postdoctoral Fellow at Center for Culture-Centered Approach to Research and Evaluation (CARE) based in the Manawatū.
+Dr. Terri Te Tau has previously worked as a Postdoctoral Fellow at Center for Culture-Centered Approach to Research and Evaluation (CARE) in 2019 based in the Manawatū.
 She is an artist and writer whose current research explores intersections between historical Māori narratives, science and speculative fiction.